Planning in Northwest Ontario

 Community Engagement

-The IESO engaged with local and regional communities to seek input to help inform planning activities.
-Learn more about engagement during the second regional planning cycle.
+The IESO engages with local and regional communities to seek input to help inform planning activities.
+Learn more about engagement for the North of Dryden Addendum Study.